Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 - Step 5

-Press the red `Tx0` button on the bottom of the pop up modal to begin the process.
+Press the red `Tx0` button on the bottom of the pop up window to begin the process.

 ## Add a discount code (SCODE) to Whirlpool

 Occasionally we will announce promotional SCODE's - or Samourai Discount Codes - that you can apply to your Whirlpool client for reduced price or even free mixes.
 Keep an eye on our Twitter account and our Telegram rooms to be the first to hear about new SCODE's

 ### How to add an SCODE